 When revered monk Luang Pho Khun originally moved to Wat Ban Rai, the temple severely needed repairs.
-With no money for repairs, the famous and popular monk appealed to locals for donations.
+The famous and popular monk appealed to locals for donations with no money for repairs.
 Donations poured in, and in 2001, work began to create this spectacular dharma park.

 It’s possibly the most extravagant temple in Thailand, and with 20 million pieces of mosaic, it’s believed to be the largest mosaic-covered shrine in Asia.

 The temple also features a fantastic collection of traditional and modern temple artwork – such as Buddha using an iPad.
 It needs to be seen to be believed.
-The temple grounds are vast, so do allow yourself at least two to three hours here and make sure to bring your camera; the temple is a photographer’s dream.
+The temple grounds are vast, so allow yourself at least two to three hours here and bring your camera; the temple is a photographer’s dream.